 Hedgerows with nesting birds

 If you suspect an offence has been committed in relation to nesting wild birds you should contact your local police force and report the incident to them.
-Ask for the case to be investigated by a Wildlife Crime Officer if possible and ask for an incident number so you can go back to them if needed.
+Ask for the case to be investigated by a Wildlife Crime Officer.

-Hedgerows included in SPS or a land management scheme
+Hedgerows included in BPS or an environmental land management scheme

-If you suspect someone is doing work on a hedgerow which is not being done in accordance with the rules of the scheme, you should try to check the details before reporting it further.
+If you suspect someone is doing work on a hedgerow which is against the rules of the scheme, you should try to check the details before reporting it further.
 If you still have concerns you should report them to: